-Jesus told parables and stories to illustrate certain principles concerning the kingdom of God and our relationship to the Godhead.
-But they are never to be used as the basis for Christian doctrine.
+Jesus told parables and stories to illustrate certain principles concerning the Kingdom of God and our relationship to the Godhead.
+That being said, they should never to be used as the basis for Christian doctrine.

 Why is this?

-First, many of Jesus’ parables were told to confound those who were listening, so they lack the specificity required for us to establish a doctrinal stance on whatever the topic was.
+First, many of Jesus’ parables were told to confound his listeners, so they lack the specificity required for us to establish a doctrinal stance on whatever the topic was.
 Second, Jesus was operating as a prophet under the Law of Moses — the New Covenant in His blood was not established until His death, burial, and resurrection were accomplished.